zakriamansoor47/SLAYER_Duel/README.md

   "Duel_ForceStart": false,       		// Force Start Duel? (true = Yes, false = Vote for Duel) "Duel_ShowMenuAt": 3,  		  		// Location of Duel Voting Menu?
 (1 = Chat, 2 = Center Html, 3 = Center WASD Menu)
   "Duel_ShowDuelCounterIn": 1,  		// Location of Duel Start Counter?
 (1 = Center HTML, 2 = Center Alert)
-  "Duel_FreezePlayerOnMenuShown": true, // FreezePlayerOnMenuShown? (true = Freeze, false = Don't Freeze)
+  "Duel_TopPlayersCount": 10,			// Show how many top players in the !duel menu "Duel_FreezePlayerOnMenuShown": true, // FreezePlayerOnMenuShown? (true = Freeze, false = Don't Freeze)
   "Duel_DrawLaserBeam": true,     		// Draw a Laser Beam Between Players to find each other if they are Far from Each other.
   "Duel_WinnerExtraHealth": 10,	  		// The amount of extra health to give the winner for the next round only.
 (0 = no extra health)